AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 #### Custom forms

+**Calculated fields not displaying data for non-admins**

+When a user who is not a Workfront administrator views a custom form with fields that pull from data in an admin-only section of the form, that field does not display the calculated value.
+If the user runs Recalculate Expressions, the value displays but is lost on refresh.

+Workfront administrators can see the field values as expected.

 **Display logic is not displaying correctly on request form**

 When a user is filling out a custom form connected to a request, the display logic is not followed, and some fields may not show as expected.

+#### Home

+**Mentions from proofs do not appear in Mentions widget**

+When a user is mentioned in a comment on a proof, that mention is not included in the Mentions widget in Home.

+#### Login

+**Workfront does not load after login**

+When a user logs in to Workfront, Workfront does not load.
+If the user refreshes the page, Workfront loads as expected.

+#### Reporting

+Workfront Planning fields do not appear in Canvas Dashboards report builder

+When a user is using the builder in Canvas Dashboards and attempts to reference fields from Workfront Planning, those fields do not display within the builder.

 #### Requests